bradymholt/aspnet-core-react-template/README.md

 ## Credit

-The following posts were helpful in setting up this template.
+The following resources were helpful in setting up this template:

 - [Sample for implementing Authentication with a React Flux app and JWTs](https://github.com/auth0-blog/react-flux-jwt-authentication-sample)
 - [Angular 2, React, and Knockout apps on ASP.NET Core](http://blog.stevensanderson.com/2016/05/02/angular2-react-knockout-apps-on-aspnet-core/)